KDAB/GammaRay/ReadMe.txt

  * View, and to some extent, edit QObject static and dynamic properties.

- * View and call slots of a QObject (similar to qdbusviewer).
+ * View and call slots of a QObject.

- * View other QObject elements such as signals, enums and class infos introspectively.
+ * View other QObject elements such as signals, enums and class infos.

  * List all QObject inbound and outbound signal/slot connections.

- * Provide live widget preview.
-Useful for finding layout issues).
+ * Provide a layout information overlay for QWidget applications.

+ * Inspect all QPainter operations used to draw a specific widget.

+ * Browse the QtQuick2 item tree and scenegraph.

+ * Plot object lifetime and emitted signals.

- * View the content of any QAbstractItemModel (QAIM).
+ * View the content of any QAbstractItemModel.
 Very useful when debugging a proxy model chain for example.

- * Browse the QAbstractProxyModel (QAPM) hierarchy.
+ * Browse the QAbstractProxyModel hierarchy.

- * Browse the QGraphicsView (QGV) item tree of any QGV scene.
+ * Browse the item tree of any QGraphicsView scene.

- * Show a live preview of QGV items, including showing their coordinate system, transformation origin, rotate/zoom/pan, etc.
+ * Show a live preview of QGraphicsView items, including showing their coordinate system, transformation origin, rotate/zoom/pan, etc.

+ * Intercept translations and change them at runtime.

+ * Inspect all building blocks of a QStyle.

- * Act as a complete java script debugger, attachable to any QScriptEngine (including the usually not accessible one used by QML internally).
+ * Act as a complete java script debugger, attachable to any QScriptEngine (including the usually not accessible one used by QtQuick1 internally).

  * Perform HTML/CSS/DOM/JS introspection/editing/profiling on any QWebPage,
    thanks to QWebInspector.